 Working from home and working remotely are not necessarily the same thing.
-While working from home can often seem like it's the best arrangement possible, it's often more difficult than you think.
-For those who struggle with discipline or find it challenging to self-motivate, working from home can be a real challenge.
-Likewise, some business owners need to have people around them to work at their best and find working from home isolating.
-This means that it's a good idea to try and make sure you're well suited to working from home before you make the leap.
+While working from home can often seem like the most convenient arrangement possible, it can more difficult than you think.
+For those who lack self-discipline or find it challenging maintaining motivation all day, working from home can be really difficult.
+Likewise, some business owners find working from home isolating and need to have people around them to work at their best.
+Therefore, take some time reflecting on your personality traits to assess whether you are well-suited to working at home.

-As with any business arrangement, it's essential that you do your research before making any decisions.
-This will involve researching the industry as a whole, what businesses operate in your chosen sector, and what the future looks like for the industry.
+As with any business arrangement, it's essential that you do thorough research before making any important decisions.
+This will involve researching the industry to find out what businesses operate in your chosen sector and what the future of the industry looks like.
 It's important not to rely on information provided by franchisors and to perform independent research, as you'll need to confirm everything yourself.

 Alongside research, it's necessary to carry out thorough due diligence.
-Due diligence processes are used to ensure that a business venture is financially viable and not overly risky.
-It will require you to collect all the relevant financial information available Ė including forecasts, predicted expenditure, and typical start-up costs.
-Once you've acquired this information, you should be able to calculate whether or not the business is likely to meet your minimum requirements for profitability.
+Due diligence processes are used to ensure that a business venture is financially viable and not too risky.
+You will need to collect all the relevant financial information available, including forecasts, predicted expenditure and typical start-up costs.
+Once you've acquired this information, you should be able to calculate whether the business is likely to meet your minimum requirements for profitability.

-6. Talk to the franchisor and existing franchisees
+6. Can you talk to the franchisor and existing franchisees?

-All prospective franchisees should talk to both the franchisor and other existing franchisees.
-You'll be working extremely closely with the franchisor and need to be sure that you'll be able to form an effective partnership that allows for open and honest communication.
-Talking to franchisees will enable you to establish whether the franchisor is being honest about the franchise package and gives you the chance to ask any questions you may have.
-This is the perfect opportunity to double check the financial performance projections provided by the franchisor and to establish whether thereís anything you should know before signing the franchise agreement.
+All prospective franchisees should talk to both the franchisor and existing franchisees.
+You'll be working extremely closely with the franchisor and need to make sure you can form an effective partnership that allows for open and honest communication.
+Talking to franchisees will enable you to establish whether the franchisor is being transparent with the franchise package details and it gives you the chance to ask any questions you may still have.
+This is the perfect opportunity to double-check the financial performance projections provided by the franchisor and to establish whether thereís anything you should know before signing the franchise agreement.

-Before you sign any franchise agreement, itís a good idea to seek professional legal and financial advice.
-All legal documents should be checked by a legal professional who understands franchising, while itís also beneficial to have all financial projections and data checked over by an accountant.
+Before you sign any franchise agreement, itís a sensible idea to seek professional legal and financial advice.
+All legal documents should be checked by a legal professional who understands franchising, and it can also be beneficial to have all financial projections and data checked over by an accountant.